IrisFDTD/IrisME/README.md

 1. **IrisME** is a Wolfram Mathematica (C) script for the calculation of scattering coefficients from arrays of rectangular holes in metals.
 The metal is approximated as a Perfect Electric Conductor, which is a good approximation in the THz regime for geometrical features much larger than the skin depth.
 A brief description of the method can be found in the Appendix of Ref.
 [1].
 The formalism is based on the amplitudes of the electric field at the openings (see Ref.
 [2], for further details).
 This version has been checked to work from Mahtematica 8.0 version.

 2. **IrisMEadv** is a program written in Fortran with extended capabilities: additional EM modes inside the holes, realistic optical properties of the metals under the Suface Impedance Boundary Conditions (SIBC), multiple scattering formalism (see Ref.
 [2], for further details),...
 If you are interested in these add-ons contact to Sergio G Rodrigo <sergut@unizar.es> & Luis Martin-Moreno <lmm@unizar.es>.
-IrisMEadv64_Windows and IrisMEadv64_Linux are versions for Windows and Linux, respectively.
+While Windows and Linux executable versions of the program are provided (IrisMEadv64_Windows & IrisMEadv64_Linux), you can build your by your own.
+The code is shared at ./IrisMEadv_code.
+It is written in a "mix" of old and new versions of Fortran language.
+See the README file you can find at the same directory, for additional details.

 [1] S.G.
-Rodrigo, *Terahertz gas sensor based on absorption-induced transparency*, EPJ Applied Metamaterials 3, 11 (2016).
+Rodrigo, [*Terahertz gas sensor based on absorption-induced transparency*](https://epjam.edp-open.org/articles/epjam/full_html/2016/01/epjam160014/epjam160014.html), EPJ Applied Metamaterials 3, 11 (2016).

 [2] L. Martín-Moreno, F.J.
-García-Vidal, *Minimal model for optical transmission through holey metal films*, J. Phys.: Condens.
+García-Vidal, [*Minimal model for optical transmission through holey metal films*](https://iopscience.iop.org/article/10.1088/0953-8984/20/30/304214/meta), J. Phys.: Condens.
 Matter 20, 304214 (2008)

-Several examples are provided to test the IrisME software.
-See:
+Several examples are provided to test the IrisME software:

+> **Example 1:** *Extraordinary Optical Transmission*

-+ **Example 1**: *Localized Extraordinary OpticalTransmission*
+> **Example 2:** *Localized Extraordinary Optical Transmission*

-+ **Example 2**: *Absoption Induced Transparency*
+> **Example 3:** *Absoption Induced Transparency*